 Managing to constant significant changes is the new normal for executives of large and mid-sized business enterprises.
 With the speed of these changes accelerating and showing no signs of slowing, executives need to be way out in front of broader trends that are driving business success and failure.

-With a lens polished by my time at CEB and Gartner (and the leaders I called on while working there), I wanted to articulate a few critical pan-industry forces that I suspect many members of the C-suite will have on their radar for 2019 planning.
+My lens was polished by my time at CEB and Gartner (and the leaders I called on while working there).
+Here are a few critical pan-industry forces I suspect many members of the C-suite will have on their radar for 2019 planning.

 - Digitization – Can it be overstated how significant this is?

-- War for Talent – Low unemployment should continue, making the STEM and other strategic positions even harder to fill.
+- War for Talent – Low unemployment should continue.
+So, making the STEM and other strategic positions are harder to fill.
 What is the right strategy for keeping and attracting talent?

 - New Roles, New Competencies – Artificial Intelligence (AI), Machine Learning (ML), and Analytics are just a few of the emerging areas that are creating new roles (and displacing others) with competencies that are still being defined.